lynchdean/Open-Freelance-Hub/technical_manual/technical_manual.md

 ![Architectural Overview Diagram](images/aod.png)

-_Note_: Each of the users shown in the architectural overview diagram can collectively be one user. _I.E._ The employer user for one job could be the worker user for a different job at the same time, and an unregistered user could become an employer user after they register their ethereum account and post a job.
+_Note_: Each of the users shown in the architectural overview diagram can collectively be one user.
+For example, the employer user for one job could be the worker user for a different job at the same time, and an unregistered user could become an employer user after they register their Ethereum account and post a job.

 The A.O.D. is a high-level shared vision of the architecture and scope of the proposed application.
 It explores and evaluates alternative architectural options and enables early recognition and validation of the implications of the architectural approach.
 It helps to provides a conceptual understanding of the system.
-As shown in the diagram, the user interface interacts with a contract interaction section which will complete the main functionalities on the site using the smart contracts stored on the ethereum blockchain.
+As shown in the diagram, the user interface interacts with a contract interaction section which will complete the main functionalities on the site using the smart contracts stored on the Ethereum blockchain.

 ##### 3.2 Component Diagram